harshit-sharma1256/login-signup-page/README.md

 ## Credits

-- The design and code for this login/signup page were created by [Your Name](https://github.com/your-username).
+- The design and code for this login/signup page were created by [Harshit Sharma](https://github.com/harshit-sharma1256).

-## License

-This project is licensed under the [MIT License](LICENSE).